nsbarr/self-therapy/content/posts/my-first-post.md

 >There are many ways to map your system.
 One way is to use a large sheet of paper and write down the names or images of the parts as you know them.
 You can draw lines or arrows to illustrate the relationships.

 Here, the benefit of structured data over static worksheets becomes apparent.
-With a little work, the system would be able to automatically generate a parts map, illustrating parts and their relationships on a canvas.
+With a little engineering effort, the practice environment could automatically generate a parts map from the data, illustrating parts and their relationships on a canvas.
 This would provide individuals with a synoptic view of their inner system, along with the ability to dive into individual parts.

+{{< figure
+  src="/parts-card.jpg"
+  type="full"
+  label="ifs-before-and-after"
+  caption=""
+  alt="Two images side-by-side.
+In the first, Self energy, represented by a heart, is covered by various Protectors, while the Exiles are hidden behind a curtain.
+In the second, Self energy is now uncovered, and all parts are cooperating.
+Exiles are no longer behind the curtain."
+>}}

+{{< figure
+  src="/parts-map.jpg"
+  type="full"
+  label="ifs-before-and-after"
+  caption=""
+  alt="Two images side-by-side.
+In the first, Self energy, represented by a heart, is covered by various Protectors, while the Exiles are hidden behind a curtain.
+In the second, Self energy is now uncovered, and all parts are cooperating.
+Exiles are no longer behind the curtain."
+>}}

-A more opinionated system could go further, nudging the individual to revisit parts that haven’t been worked on for some time, or pointing out opportunities to build relationships between parts that don’t know each other yet.
+As shown above, the parts map itself could nudge the individual to revisit Exiles that haven't been worked on for some time, or to explore the relationship between Protectors that might not know about each other yet.

-For now, {TODO FINISH}

-## Discussion
+For now, I maintain my parts map in the design tool Figma, separate from the practice environment.

+### Benefits of the practice environment

+Enables a deep, consistent practice
+- talking out loud actually helps (rubber ducking)
+- active listening helps
+- 20m multiple times a week

+Intelligence across sessions
+- advantage over the GPT interface
+- rewards longer-term practice

+Shared representations of data
+- multiple representations, like parts map
+- cite paper

+Structured but fluid
+- switching parts
+- completing things out of order
+- going on tangents
+- renaming parts

+### Limitations of the practice environment

+Not for beginners

+### Future directions

 ### The IKEA effect and other caveats
 I built this system for myself.
 I've tuned it to my own preferences over the course of several sessions, such that it now suits me quite well.